The word ‘Patience’ is between quotation marks because this is not really patience. It is ‘just a learned skill’ that looks like the horse is patient.

 Sandra Poppema, B.Sc.

-My mission is to improve human-horse relationships.
-I reconnect horse women with their inner wisdom and teach them the principles of learning and motivation, so they become confident and skilled to train their horse in a safe and effective way that is a lot of FUN for both human and horse.
+My mission is to help equestrians create the relationship with their horse they’ve always dreamt of.
+I do this by connecting them with their inner wisdom and teach them the principles of learning and motivation, so they become confident and skilled to train their horse in a safe and effective way that is a a lot of FUN for both human and horse.
 Win-win.